prakhar897/awesome-wordle/README.md

 [Dordle](https://dordlegame.io/) -  Wordle with two words to guess instead of just one.

 [Duotrigordle](https://duotrigordle.com/#) - Wordle but you have to guess 32 words in 37 tries.

+[Equatle](http://www.equatle.com/) - Wordle but you have to guess math equations.

 [EvilWordle](https://swag.github.io/evil-wordle/) - Wordle but system works against you.